gegedenice/openalex-explorer/README.md

 ## Overview

-The **OpenAlex Data Explorer** is a web application that allows users to explore and analyze data from the OpenAlex API.
-By entering a valid API URL, users can retrieve metadata about academic works, including bibliographic information, open access status, citation counts, and more.
+The **OpenAlex Data Explorer** is a web application that allows users to explore and analyze data from OpenAlex in two ways:
+1. By entering a valid API URL to fetch data directly from the OpenAlex API
+2. By uploading a CSV file containing previously downloaded OpenAlex data

+Users can access metadata about academic works, including bibliographic information, open access status, citation counts, and more.
 The application provides an interactive dashboard for visualizing relationships between various data points.

 ## Screenshot